azat-io/eslint-plugin-perfectionist/docs/rules/sort-named-imports.md

 - `asc` - enforce properties to be in ascending order.
 - `desc` - enforce properties to be in descending order.

+### group-kind

+<sub>(default: `'mixed'`)</sub>

+Allows to group named imports by their kind, with value imports coming either before or after type imports.

+- `mixed` - does not group named imports by their kind
+- `values-first` - groups all value imports before type imports
+- `types-first` - groups all type imports before value imports

 ### ignore-case